-A residential proxy is an IP address assigned by a home ISP — Comcast, BT, Orange, T-Mobile — that's been co-opted as an outbound gateway.
-Commercial networks like BrightData, Smartproxy, IPRoyal, Oxylabs, and ShadowNode operate pools of 50 million+ of these IPs.
+A residential proxy uses an IP address assigned by a consumer ISP — Comcast, BT, Orange, T-Mobile — that's been co-opted as an outbound gateway.
+Commercial brokers like BrightData and peer-to-peer networks aggregate large, frequently changing pools of these IPs.
 They're rented by the GB, rotated per request, and indistinguishable from a real home user at the network layer.

 This breaks the core assumption of every IP-reputation API released between 2012 and 2022: that the IP is diagnostic of the user.
 In 2026, it isn't.
 A residential proxy IP is literally a real Comcast customer's IP address — the same one that might be streaming Netflix from a different tab.